outsinre/outsinre.github.com/_posts/2015-09-18-git-format-patch-cjktty.md

    4. We recommend to use *format-patch* to include commit messages, making it more appropriate for most scenarios involving exchanging patches over the Internet.
 Details refer to reference 1.
 6. Test the patch

-   Attention please; the `-p1` must be right, otherwise the wrong files would be patched even if no errors prompt up.
+   Attention please; the `-p [num]` must be right, otherwise the wrong files would be patched even when no errors prompt up.
 Inpsect the patch file to see the pathname.

    ```bash
    ~ # cd /usr/src/linux/